machinekoder/pickit-docs/docs/documentation/web-interface/index.rst

 can be defined.
 More information about these settings can be found in the article :ref:`Settings`.

 Next the **Files** button is shown.
-More information about this can be found in the article :ref:`File`.
+More information about this can be found in the :ref:`Files` article.

 Then the **Calibration** button is shown.
-More information about this can be found in the article :ref:`calibration`.
+More information about this can be found in the :ref:`robot-camera-calibration` article.

 At last the **Robot mode** button is shown.
 Here you can change from **Robot mode** to **Idle**.